bonadocs/docgen/README.md

-# `bonadocs-docgen`
+# `@bonadocs/docgen`

-*bonadocs-docgen is a program that extracts documentation for a Solidity project and generates an interactive website from it using Docusaurus.*
+__docgen is a program that extracts documentation for a Solidity project and generates an interactive website from it using Docusaurus.__

-`bonadocs-docgen` is based on `solidity-docgen`.

-The tool will generate a static site using Docusaurus by default.
-This can be turned off by setting the `website.generate` option to `false` in the configuration.
+`@bonadocs/docgen` is based on `solidity-docgen`.
+If you already use `solidity-docgen`, you already know how to use `@bonadocs/docgen`.
+Hmmm, maybe 90% of it.
+The two main differences are:

+- `@bonadocs/docgen` generates a website using Docusaurus, while `solidity-docgen` only generates Markdown files.
+You can turn off the website generation if you want to use a different static site generator and only markdown files will be generated, much like `solidity-docgen`.
+If you would like to use include widgets that make your documentation interactive, then this is a great option.
+- `@bonadocs/docgen` generates widgets for deployed contracts, so developers can interact with the contracts directly from the documentation website.
+This is better than sending them off to Etherscan or worse, having them write their own scripts to interact with the contracts.

-The output is fully configurable through Handlebars templates, but the default templates should do a good job of displaying all of the information in the source code in Markdown format.
+The markdown output is fully configurable through Handlebars templates, but the default templates should do a good job of displaying all of the information in the source code in Markdown format.
 If you don't want to generate a website, the generated Markdown files can be used with a static site generator such as Docusaurus, Vuepress, MkDocs, Jekyll (GitHub Pages), etc., in order to publish a documentation website.

+## Widget?

+The widgets are interactive components that allow users to interact with the contracts directly from the documentation website.
+Widgets run simulations by default and enable developers to test without paying gas fees.
+Developers love to learn by doing, and this is the perfect way to let them do just that.
+The widgets are generated using [`@bonadocs/widget`](https://github.com/bonadocs/widget).

+__Note: widgets will only be generated for contracts with their deployment addresses specified.
+Refer to the configuration below__

 ## Usage